Anonidentiti/spider-scraper/README.md

 Web scraping tool

-options:
+Options:
   -h, --help : show this help message and exit

   -u URL, --url : URL  URL to scrape

-  -s, --save : Save output to a .txt file
+  -s, --save : Saves output to a .txt file

 Optional arguments:
 - `-A, --aggressive`: Number of threads for aggressive scan (default: 4)